Covid: the elderly would be more at risk of developing Alzheimer’s

 How to explain that a respiratory infection such as Covid-19 can have impacts on the brain and lead to a neurodegenerative disease such as Alzheimer’s?
 We put the question to Hélène Amieva, professor of Universities in Psychogerontology and member of the Scientific Council of the B2V Observatory of Memories.
 “It is an epidemiological study, a very useful method to raise warning points but which does not always give explanations of such and such a link”she says.
 “The study therefore does not make it possible to establish a link between Covid-19 and Alzheimer’s.
 The association is plausible because SARS-CoV-2 is known to be a neurotropic virus, i.e. it penetrates the brain, which is not the case for all viruses.
 It enters the nasal or oral passages, that’s where it gets to the brain.”
 Other hand, “we know thanks to brain imaging data that the Covid can create brain damage.

 “What we don’t know and what the study doesn’t demonstrate is whether it’s a direct or indirect link.”
 If it’s a direct link, it means “the brain damage created by SARS-CoV-2 will make the bed”, by a succession of events and chemical processes, to a degeneration of neurons.
-On the contrary, the link could be indirect.
+On the contrary, the link might be indirect.
 “The older we are, the more we have a weakened brain due to several factors, for example cardiovascular or inflammatory lesions.
 He becomes more vulnerable to neurodegenerative diseases.”
 The hypothesis, in a very colorful way, is that infection with Covid-19 weakens the brain by adding lesions, and therefore makes it doubly vulnerable to diseases such as Alzheimer’s.

 “Maybe Covid-19 rushed things”